JordanTB/Live328/README.md

 Live328 is designed to help raise awareness of human trafficking around the world, but especially within North America.

+Why 328?
+The Slavery Abolition Act received Royal Assent in Canada on the 28th of August 1833.
+We combined the '33 and 28 made 328 (3^2^ 8)

 ## Our Purpose

 Many many years ago, slavery was abolished.
 However, in the 21st century, it is clear that there are still many people living in slavery; In fact, human trafficking is one of the fastest growing crimes in the world.